 The U.S. District Court Pro Bono Program has been certified by the Oregon State Bar Professional Liability Fund (PLF).
 Certification by the PLF allows pro bono participation to be covered under the PLF.
 This coverage applies to the activities of volunteer attorneys who provide legal services on cases to which they are appointed through the Pro Bono Program, who do not otherwise have PLF coverage.
-Professors, corporate counsel, retired attorneys, and other attorneys who do not carry PLF coverage are now able to volunteer with the Court's Pro Bono Program and rest assured that their involvement in the program is covered by the PLF.

 The District of Oregon's pro bono panel is also certified by the Oregon State Bar.
 Hours spent representing individuals in Federal Court in Oregon now count toward Pro Bono Challenge, Honor Roll, and other OSB-sponsored programs.
 Attorneys are asked to track their hours spent on pro bono activities.
 An annual reporting form is available below.